tytydraco/yessleep/out/You_Dont_Want_to_Know_What_Happened_to_Al_Blank_Part_1.md

 "I know you're confused.
 You'll see soon enough".

 After several more attempts at trying to get him to talk to me, I made up my mind to leave at the earliest chance.
 I did not feel qualified enough to help him, and he was strongly resisting all attempts at conversation.
-I didn't want to drag a grown adult to a doctor against his wishes, besides, these things never work if the person isn't willing to talk.
+I didn't want to drag a grown adult to a doctor against his wishes.
+Besides, these things never work if the person isn't willing to talk.

 And to be perfectly honest, I was starting to get a bit spooked by this point, and there was absolutely nothing to do in this place when your host wasn't even up for conversation.
 I fell asleep that night while trying to think of excuses to leave early the next day, and if I could find other ways of finding him the help he clearly needed.